object-oriented-python/object-oriented-programming/doc/source/2_programs_in_files.rst

 .. warning::

-    `install_requires` should only list packages that Pip can install from PyPI.
-In particular, packages from the built-in Python Standard Library must not be listed in `install_requires`.
-Listing these packages is unnecessary, since they are guaranteed to be available, and will cause an error because Pip will attempt (and fail) to install them from PyPI.
+    `install_requires` should not list packages from the Python Standard Library.
+These are always available, and listing them will cause Pip to error.

+..     `install_requires` should only list packages that Pip can install from
+..
+PyPI.
+In particular, packages from the built-in Python Standard Library
+..     must not be listed in `install_requires`.
+Listing these packages is
+..     unnecessary, since they are guaranteed to be available, and will cause an
+..     error because Pip will attempt (and fail) to install them from PyPI.

 Testing frameworks
 ------------------